Can I Have a Restraining Order Discharged?

 It is possible for a person subject to the order to receive legal aid, but it would be dependent on a full assessment.

 Unfortunately, we do not undertake legally aided cases.
-Legal aid does not cover the sheer amount of work required to properly prepare these type of cases.
+Legal aid does not cover the sheer amount of work required to properly prepare these types of case.

 Legal aid is NOT available to a person protected by the order.